jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

     them as `Bean` object and construct them automatically utilizing automatic dependency injection.
-This approach solves some of our problem but still we need to manually declare those `Beans` in the entry-point which might be uncotrollable if `Bean` number grows.
+This approach solves some of our problem but still we need to manually declare those `Beans` in the entry-point which might be uncontrollable if `Bean` number grows.

     * Using the `Component` approach in `Spring` framework: In this